digitalimpact2018/digital-impact-ui-kit/README.md

     npm i digital-impact-ui-kit

-You can view all documentation at: (uikit.diagency.co.uk)
+You can view all documentation at: [UI Kit](http://uikit.diagency.co.uk)